gsi-ee/dabc/plugins/hadaq/doc/tdc_calibr.md

    // second parameter is hits count for autocalibration
    //     0 - only load calibration
    //    -1 - accumulate data and store calibrations only at the end
+   //    -77 - accumulate data and produce liner calibrations only at the end
    //    >0 - automatic calibration after N hits in each active channel
+   //         if value ends with 77 like 10077 linear calibration will be calculated
-   // third parameter is trigger type used for calibration
+   // third parameter is trigger type mask used for calibration
-   //   0xD - special trigger with internal pulser, used also for TOT calibration
+   //   (1 << 0xD) - special 0XD trigger with internal pulser, used also for TOT calibration
-   //0xFFFF - all kind of trigger types will be used for calibration, no TOT calibration hld->ConfigureCalibration("", 100000, (1 << 0xD));
+   //    0x3FFF - all kinds of trigger types will be used for calibration (excluding 0xE and 0xF)
+   //   0x80000000 in mask enables usage of temperature correction hld->ConfigureCalibration("", 100000, (1 << 0xD));

    // only accept trigger type 0x1 when storing file